edoreld/mark-as-read/README.md

 Born out of my own need to keep track of appartment listings when looking to rent a house.

+Works only if using a single Chrome windows.

 ## How to Install

 Grab the latest release from the releases page, unzip it and then follow these instructions<sup>[[1]]</sup>: